 - Colloidal Silver is another common remedy for athlete’s foot.
 Spray or apply to your feet and let it fully dry.
 Alternatively, you can spray and leave the silver on your feet overnight.

-- Organic Neem oil, sometimes used as a pesticide, is another all natural oil that has antibacterial, antiseptic and antifungal properties.
+- Organic Neem oil, sometimes used as a pesticide, is another all natural oil that is toxic to harmful organisms.
 Apply to clean dry feet with a cotton ball before going about your business.

 - You can also use Organic Ginger, just an ounce of fresh chopped ginger added to a cup of boiling water and simmered for 20 minutes.
 Once cooled, apply twice daily to clean feet.
 Ginger is a strong anti-fungal, and your feet will have a pleasantly spicy smell.